srivaidyas/srivaidyas.github.io/_posts/2023-09-19-Week_5_Summary.md

 toc: true
 comments: false
 layout: post
-title: Week 4 Summary
+title: Week 5 Summary
-description: This is the summary for week 4 with uses the utterence bot
+description: These are the summary for week 5 with uses the utterence bot
 type: plans
-courses: { compsci: {week: 4} }
+courses: { compsci: {week: 5} }
 ---

-#### Summary for week 4
+#### Summary for week 5
-These plans include detailed steps for week 3 assignment
+These summary include detailed steps for week 5 assignment

 [Link to utterence](https://github.com/srivaidyas/student/issues/2)